|Home Catalog FAQ||Log In|

-This ebook gives specific directions for OS X 10.8 Mountain Lion, Mac OS X 10.7 Lion, and Windows 7.
+This ebook gives specific directions for OS X 10.8 Mountain Lion, Mac OS X 10.7 Lion, and Windows 7 and 8.
 Where applicable, 10.5 Leopard and 10.6 Snow Leopard are covered in reasonable detail.
-The version of AirPort Utility described in this ebook (version 6) works only with 10.8 Mountain Lion and 10.7 Lion.
-Although we expect Apple to release a version of AirPort Utility 6 for Windows that will work much like its Mac sibling, Apple has not yet done so, as of August 23, 2012.
+The Mac version of AirPort Utility described in this ebook (version 6) works only with 10.7 Lion and later.
+The ebook also covers the use of AirPort Utility in iOS.

 There are lots of great ways to read our ebooks on these devices.
 For more details, please read our latest Device Advice.

 Feel free to ask us if you have a question about this title!